-4. Regulatory Position
+4: Regulatory Position

-A manager must be able to demonstrate that he has complied with the minimum control requirements set out in this Guidance Note.
-Evidence of persistent/repetitive incorrect pricing, or incorrect pricing consistently in the manager's favour, is likely to make this more difficult to demonstrate.
-Compensation may be required where the manager would otherwise derive material benefit from the use of incorrect prices.
+A Manager must be able to demonstrate that he has complied with the minimum control requirements set out in this Guidance Note.
+Evidence of persistent/repetitive incorrect pricing, or incorrect pricing consistently in the Manager's favour, is likely to make this more difficult to demonstrate.
+Compensation may be required where the Manager would otherwise derive material benefit from the use of incorrect prices.

-A trustee must be able to demonstrate that he has properly reviewed - and kept under review - the manager's pricing systems and seen evidence of the manager's operation of his controls.
+Should the Trustee feel that the Manager's pricing controls do not meet what the Trustee determines as adequate, the Trustee will notify such to the Manager.
+Should the Trustee consider there to be a material issue in this regard, the Trustee will notify the Commission accordingly.
+A trustee must be able to demonstrate that he has properly reviewed-and kept under review-the manager's pricing systems and seen evidence of the manager's operation of his controls.
 The trustee should confirm to the manager in writing, at least annually, that the manager's pricing systems have been reviewed, and whether or not they meet the minimum standard.